 It is absolutely possible to have a fresh, modern home with stained woodwork and/or cabinetry.
 For the past 10 years or so, everyone’s first instinct is paint all the things white.
 However, this can be both expensive and completely unnecessary in most homes!
 Not all stained wood is bad.
 And ANY stain color can be integrated into a design in moderation – even that dreaded 80’s orange oak.

-Stained Wood Trim with White Cabinets
+Stained Wood Trim with Black Cabinets

 Let’s start by exploring the world of stained wood trim.
 So many homes are filled with wood trim – windows, doors, baseboards, cabinets, etc. – and it can get so pricey to paint every single surface.